 Chest pain that lasts for seconds (less than 30 seconds) is rarely caused by a heart disorder.
 People with very brief chest pain need to see a doctor, but emergency services are usually not needed.

-People who have had chest pain for a longer time (a week or more) should see a doctor within several days unless they develop warning signs or the pain has steadily been getting worse or coming more often, in which case they should go to the hospital right away.
+People who have had chest pain for a longer time (a week or more) should see a doctor as soon as possible, but they do not need to go to the hospital unless they develop warning signs or the pain has steadily been getting worse or coming more often, in which case they should go to the hospital right away.

 For adults with sudden chest pain, tests are done to rule out dangerous causes.
 For most people, initial tests include

-If pulmonary embolism is suspected, computed tomography (CT) of the lungs or a lung scan is done.
-If pulmonary embolism is considered only somewhat possible, a blood test to detect clots (d-dimer test) is often done.
-If this test is negative, pulmonary embolism is unlikely, but if the test is positive, other tests, such as ultrasonography of the legs or CT of the chest, are often done.
+If pulmonary embolism is suspected, CT angiography (CT with intravenous contrast) of the lungs or a lung scan Chest Imaging Chest imaging studies include X-rays Computed tomography (CT) CT angiography Magnetic resonance imaging (MRI) read more is done.
+If pulmonary embolism is considered only somewhat possible, a blood test to detect clots (D-dimer test) is often done.
+If this test is negative, pulmonary embolism is unlikely, but if the test is positive, other tests, such as ultrasonography of the legs or CT angiography, are often done.

 In people who have had chest pain for a long time, immediate threats to life are unlikely.
 Most doctors initially do only a chest x-ray and then do other tests based on the person's symptoms and examination findings.